camsenec/reloc/README.md

 Briefly, the delivery delay increases when

-- The mentioned resources on edge servers, namely memory and CPU is exhaused
+- The mentioned resources on edge servers, namely memory and CPU are exhaused
-- Clients who has relation of publish/subscribe is assigned to distant edge servers
+- Clients who has relation of publish/subscribe are assigned to distant edge servers